Noelierx/GameHer/README.md

 ### Develop

 If you use the [Symfony CLI](https://symfony.com/download) you can launch a development server with `symfony server:start`, otherwise you need to configure your Apache installation to serve the files from the `public` folder.
 You can then launch the webpack server with a watcher by running `npm run watch`

 Then head over to http://localhost:3000 (with Symfony CLI) or to your webserver to start working

+You can run the application with Docker:
+Clone the repo and run `make install`
+This will setup the docker images, install the dependencies and run the migrations
+You can then run `npm install` and `npm run dev` at the root of the repository in order to install and compile assets.
+You might need to setup your hosts to redirect `gameher.dev` to localhost

+After this first installation, you can boot up the docker containers by simply running `make up`
+Log into the different containers by running `make tty` for the symfony container and `make db` for the mariadb container
+Recompile the front assets with `make assets`
+Stop the containers with `make stop`

 ### Configuring Discord

 The app uses Discord's OAuth server to handle user.
 In order to login and access the admin panel, you need to configure a Discord app.

 Head over to [Discord's Developer Portal](https://discordapp.com/developers/applications) and create a **New Application** and fill its name
-On the *General Information* tab, you can retrieve the client ID and client Secret that you need to add to your `.env` file
-On the *OAuth2* tab, click on **Add Redirect** and enter the app's redirect url.
+On the *General Information* tab, you can retrieve the client ID and client Secret that you need to add to your `.env` file On the *OAuth2* tab, click on **Add Redirect** and enter the app's redirect url.
 The format will be:
 `http://YOUR_APP_URL/connect/discord/check
 `
 In the scopes section, select `identify`, `email` and `connections`

 Finally, **Save Changes** !
 You can now log into the app